English Learners Studies Progam

 - leadership and support for ESOL teachers in the local schools

-- presentations/professional development, by the ELL studies leadership team and ELL studies director, at local schools on ELL studies program policies and procedures
+- presentations/professional development, by the ELL studies leadership team and ELL studies director, at local schools on EL studies program policies and procedures

 - dissemination of funds to local schools from the Title III budget and the Refugee Children's Impact Grant